 - Get a better understanding of the blind/partially sighted users interactions with their iPhone.

-- Naturally take accessibility in your workflow when developing your brand new feature.
+- Embed accessibility into your workflow when developing your brand new feature.

 - Apply what you learn to new and existing projects of any size.